 Clean the drainage hole of the deck regularly.
+If the drainage hole is stopped up the

 If the drainage hole is stopped up, the water will not be able to flow, and it will cause rust.

 Cleaning the exterior lights